rbmayer/Udacity-Data-Engineering-Nanodegree/Capstone Project Drug Data Warehouse/README.md

 ## Overview

-This project created a drug information database with over **one billion rows** by combining drug label information, pricing and adverse events data for drugs registered in the National Drug Code (NDC) Directory of the United States.
+This project created a drug information database with over **one billion rows** by combining drug label information, pricing and adverse events data for drugs registered in the National Drug Code (NDC) directory of the United States.
 The database was designed for use as the back end of a medication research tool for consumers and professionals.
 The database's data model was optimized for deployment on a multi-node cluster from Amazon's Redshift database service.
 An ETL process scripted in python automatically downloads the data from each source into Amazon S3 buckets for staging; transforms and normalizes the data; and loads the data into the database.

 ![](images/table_rowcounts.png)